synapta/wmch-interactive-maps/README.md

 `node maintenance.js -T 10`

-To regenerate diff between History of a specified map.id (e.g. 10):
+To regenerate diff between History of a specified map.id (e.g. 10) e.g. when changing diff or json on History database:

 `node maintenance.js -D 10`

+both diff and json will be changed accordingly to diff between nearest siblings.

 Help for all available commands: